vict0rsch/PaperMemory/Readme.md

     console.log(overwrite) // inspect this and make sure it is what you want setStorage("papers", overwrite) // Careful!
 This will overwrite the current data with the backup data
     ```

+  Note that if you uninstall PaperMemory all your data will be gone and the only way to keep track of what was in your Memory is to export your Memory first (in the advanced options page).
 </details>

 ## Todo